 There are many ways for accident victims to get compensation for the loss of their property, the costs of medical treatment, and even pain and suffering after a crash.
 Some of the most common methods include:

 - The pedestrian’s car insurance.
 Florida is a no-fault insurance state, meaning each driver is expected to cover the costs of his or her own injuries after a car accident.
 All drivers are required to purchase personal injury protection (PIP) insurance to cover any injuries caused by car accidents.
 If the injured pedestrian or bicyclist also owns a motor vehicle that's insured in the State of Florida, the victim can use his PIP car insurance coverage to pay for his injuries, even if his vehicle wasn't involved in the accident.
-If the injured pedestrian doesn't own a vehicle, he or she can be covered under the insurance policy of a relative living in the same household who owns an insured vehicle.
+If the injured pedestrian doesn't own a vehicle, he or she can be covered under the insurance policy of a relative living in the same household that owns an insured vehicle.

 - The driver’s car insurance.
 If the injured pedestrian doesn't own a car and doesn't live with someone who owns a car, he or she can get payment under the insurance of the at-fault driver.
 This coverage provides medical, surgical, disability insurance, and funeral benefits to the driver and to other persons struck by an insured vehicle.
 In general, PIP providers are required to pay 80 percent of medical bills and up to 60 percent of lost wages directly caused by the effects of the crash up to a limit of $10,000.